AndraCristiana07/CVEScanner/README.md

 The API Gateway is used to retrieve the presigned URL with fetch.

 There is also a web page stored in the S3 bucket where we can see a chart of all reported severities.
+The data for the page are fetched with the help of a Lambda function that gets all summaries and sums up all the vulenrabilities and an html file where I retieve the data with the help of API Gateway.

 ![Chart](./media/chart.png)

 Authentification is handled securely with AWS Cognito.